-But what makes a destination or city a good place to live and spend time in?
+But what makes a destination or city a good place to live and spend time in – a good Kid’s City?
 Is it good day-care options, super bikeways, harbor baths, pleasant plazas, fun playgrounds, and beautiful towers?
 Is it being able to ride your bike to school and having easy and free access to a good hospital if you become ill?

 Danish Architecture Center’s Spring exhibition “Kids’ City” takes a closer look at how a “good city” can be experienced by both children and adults.
 After all, a city that can accommodate the youngest members of our society can, in principle, accommodate everyone.
 It is all about creating a city that is accommodating and well-balanced, and about the development of the welfare state and community, making the city so much more than just buildings and cars.

 Making Architecture More Accessible